nicoduchene/fframe/README.rst

 FFrame
 ======

-FFrame was a quick comparison between two algorithms.
+FFrame is a quick comparison between two algorithms.
 Once implemented, one was extremely inefficient, and the second much faster!
 The goal was to discretize a function's domain and image given some allowed values.